mixcoder/pinyin-convert.el/README.md

 When converting to tone mark pinyin, the character `v` is converted to the character `ü`.

-## TODO

-- convert tone number pinyin that use the `ü` character
-- convert tone number pinyin that use `:u` or `u:`
-- write tests that make sure we don't convert syllables that aren't in Standard Chinese,  like `yam` or `bua`

 ## Some details

 `syllables.txt` contains a list of [all Hanyu Pinyin syllables](https://en.wikipedia.org/wiki/Pinyin_table) that are used in Standard Chinese.
 Each of these syllables needs to be combined with a tone to create an actual pinyin syllable.
 Some of them can be combined with all five tones, but most can only be combined with a subset of the five tones.